-These [and] other path grades, relying [upon] ‘Rising [And] Falling Four [Noble] Truths’ then cultivated, [are] then [the] Tripiṭaka Teaching’s path grades.
+These [and] other path grades, relying [upon] ‘Rising [And] Falling Four [Noble] Truths’ then cultivating, [are] the same as [the] Tripiṭaka Teaching’s path grades.

 Each of these truths (in the Rising And Falling Four Noble Truths) are cultivated in terms of rising and falling (生灭), for severing from the cycle of births and deaths (生死).]

-Relying [upon] ‘Non-Arising Four Truths’ then cultivated, [are] then [the] Common Teaching’s path grades.
+Relying [upon] ‘Non-Arising Four [Noble] Truths’ then cultivating, [are] the same as [the] Common Teaching’s path grades.

 [Note 2: Each of these truths are cultivated by contemplating them to be empty in nature (空性), without self-nature (无自性).]

-Relying [upon] ‘Immeasurable Four Truths’ then cultivated, [are] then [the] Separate Teaching’s path grades.
+Relying [upon] ‘Immeasurable Four [Noble] Truths’ then cultivating, [are] the same as [the] Separate Teaching’s path grades.

 [Note 3: Each of these truths are cultivated in immeasurable ways, due to the immeasurable natures of sentient beings’ karmic causes and conditions.]

-Relying [upon] ‘Non-Doing Four Truths’ then cultivated, [are] then [the] Complete Teaching’s path grades.
+Relying [upon] ‘Non-Doing Four [Noble] Truths’ then cultivating, [are] the same as [the] Complete Teaching’s path grades.

 [Note 4: Each of these truths are cultivated, to realise their aspects to have the same True Suchness’ True Nature (真如实性).